 Poured over pancakes.
-Brushed on bacon.
-Gloriously glazed on carrots.
+Brushed on maple bacon.
+Glorious on maple glazed carrots with bourbon.
 Maple syrup is such pure sweetness, it’s essentially liquid gold.
 And sufficiently versatile that you can use it in recipes at all times of day as well as nighttime noshes and nips.

 “I love the flavor, the smell, and the color of pure maple syrup, a combination of sensual pleasures nobody has been able to capture with artificial ingredients,” writes Ken Haedrich in the Maple Syrup Cookbook, 3rd edition: Over 100 Recipes for Breakfast, Lunch & Dinner (Storey Publishing, 2015).
 “In an age when so many of our comestibles are nothing more than machine-made synthetics, maple syrup remains an oasis of purity, still made on the farm by men and women whose connection with the earth is part of their daily lives.”

 Which means you don’t want to waste a drop of it.
 And, as with so many ingredients, proper storage is essential.

 “I’ve never encountered storage problems with maple syrup, simply because it’s used up very quickly around here,” Haedrich writes in his book.
 “Generally speaking, however, syrup will keep best if it is transferred to clear, glass containers and kept cold.”

 This means keeping your maple syrup in the fridge, where it will keep for up to a year.
 And if you have surplus from that trip to a maple farm or you bought several bottles of your preferred brand when it was on sale, you can freeze it.
 “Freezing is the smartest option for long-term storage, one especially worth considering if your refrigerator space is limited,” notes Haedrich.